xrkhill/omniauth-familysearch-identity/README.md

 # Omniauth FamilySearchIdentity

-OmniAuth strategy for FamilySearch Identity v2 API (OAuth 1.0a)
+OmniAuth strategy for FamilySearch Identity v2 API (OAuth 1.0a).

+There is also a [companion strategy](https://github.com/xrkhill/omniauth-familysearch) for the OAuth 2 API.

+Note: FamilySearch [requires](https://familysearch.org/developers/docs/guides/authentication) web apps to use the OAuth 2 API.

 ## Installation